monsoonmaelstrom/book2/book2.md

 She says nothing, which I take as assent, and I return to my spot between Liam and Alex.

-Alex throws an arm around my shoulders, which helps some to mitigate the adrenaline coursing through my body, but I still feel shaky.
+Alex throws an arm around my shoulders, which helps to mitigate the adrenaline coursing through my body some, but I still feel shaky.
 This is not exactly how I planned on this going, and I’m not sure what the fallout is going to be.

-I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I just told my mother to try me when his life is at stake.
+I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I just told my mother to try me when his life is what’s at stake.
 This is why I was hoping to talk to him alone first.
 I knew we would get to this point, and I knew it wouldn’t take long.
 I was just hoping it would take a little bit longer than this.
 But I’m done letting her be… her.
 It’s like I said, if she wants allies then we deserve to be treated as such.

 It *is* a new fucking order.
 For everyone.